ansemin/Markit_v2/README.md

 - Clearing old chat sessions and documents
 - Resetting the system to a clean state
 - Debugging document ingestion issues

+### 🗑️ **In-App Data Clearing:**
+In addition to command-line data clearing, you can also clear data directly from the web interface:

+1. Go to the **"Chat with Documents"** tab
+2. Click the **"🗑️ Clear All Data"** button in the control panel
+3. All vector store documents and chat history will be cleared
+4. A new chat session will automatically start
+5. The status panel will update to reflect the cleared state

+**Features of in-app clearing:**
+- **Environment Detection**: Automatically works in both local and HF Space environments
+- **Comprehensive Clearing**: Removes both vector store documents and chat history files
+- **Smart Path Resolution**: Uses `/tmp/data/*` for HF Spaces, `./data/*` for local development
+- **User Feedback**: Shows detailed results of what was cleared
+- **Auto-Session Reset**: Starts fresh chat session after clearing
+- **Safe Operation**: Handles errors gracefully and provides status updates

 ### 🧪 **Development Features:**
 - **Automatic Environment Setup**: Dependencies are checked and installed automatically